nhsconnect/FHIR-NEWS2/pages/overview/overview_release_notes.md

 toc: true
 ---

-This site is under active development by NHS Digital and is intended to provide the FHIR messaging components for NEWS 2.
-This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis, and remains subject to clinical review.
-Changes to this specification will be documented here.
+{% include important.html content="This site is under development by NHS Digital, It is advised not to develop against these specifications until a formal announcement has been made." %}

+## 1.0.0-alpha ##

+Initial release of the NEWS2 specification